wazuh/wazuh-documentation/source/user-manual/registering/restful-api-register-script.rst

     agent_name = "auto"
     verify = False  # Use with self-signed certificates.

-  By default, the registration service will use the hostname as the agent name.
+  By default, the registration service will use the hostname as the agent's name.
 You can change this by replacing:

   .. code-block:: console